3-Point-Buck/Donkey-Car-from-Day-1/README.md

 Each week not only has a lesson plan, but it also includes generic code examples for Python and micro-python.
 This code is meant as a starting point, not functional code.

+This was completed using different online resources such as the Donkey Car website, DIY Robocars website, and ChatGPT.